sinhrks/pyopendata/doc/source/overview.rst

     store = pyod.DataStore('http://catalog.data.gov/')
     store

-Perform search by keywords.
-Results will be the list of datasets.
-You can select a target by slicing.
+``DataStore.serch`` performs search by keyword.
+Results will be the list of packages.
+You can select a target package by slicing.

 .. ipython:: python